nedap/ostiary/README.md

 end
 ```

+## Development

+### Docker

+Build the image:

+    docker build -t ostiary

+Run the image:

+    docker run --mount 'type=bind,src=/home/jacques.hakvoort/Development/ostiary,dst=/app' -i -t ostiary sh

+You can now run the tests using:

+    rspec

+Release a new gem version using:

+    rake release

 ## License

 ostiary is Copyright 2017 nedap and released under the MIT license which you should find included in the [LICENSE.txt](LICENSE.txt) file.